BC - God, Universe, Reality, and Man

 The subject of this brief/short course is: “God, Universe, Reality, and Man”.
 This brief course is free and introduces the associated fee based and more comprehensive short course.
 There are no prerequisites for this brief course or the associated short course.
 The short course is required for students enrolled in Hayden Center self-enrichment programs: self-actualization, the personal true-self, and the community true-self.

-This course titled, “God, Universe, Reality, and Man,” will address aspects of the great disciplines associated with our understanding of reality.
+This course titled, “God, Universe, Reality, and Man,” will address aspects of the great disciplines associated with our understanding of reality and what is known about the cause of reality.
 The great disciplines are theology, philosophy, physics, chemistry, biology, psychology, and sociology.
 Each of these disciplines seeks new knowledge using the scientific method.
 Many men and women, with heightened imagination and creativity, have contributed to Man’s ongoing search for meaning in a world that often seems uncaring or cruel.
-Please review the Great Disciplines brief course at this point.
+Their searches have lead to theistic, agnostic, or atheistic personal perspectives.
+Please review the Scientific Method brief course.
 Review Now.
+Please review the Great Disciplines brief course.
+Review Now.
+Understanding the assumptions made in each of the great disciplines and the scientific method is important and generally under-appreciated.

 Any theory of the universe represents Man’s present knowledge about physical reality.
 The present theory of a self-organizing universe not only provides a general understanding of physical reality but also provides predictive power, validated usefulness, and sucessful technological applications.
 These characteristics have propelled it into its present position as both a guiding and working theory for researchers seeking more detail knowledge of reality.
 For these reasons, the theory represents a paradigm and functions as an umbrella theory for working scientists.
 The outstanding features of this paradigm are that the universe 1) was caused by a big bang, 2) has an evolutionary history and continues evolving, 3) started from simplicity (very little or no organization of matter) and is producing increasingly complex organizations of matter.
 The fundamental particles that are undergoing organization are identified and defined by the standard model of physics.